Luisa-T/project2018irisdata/README.md

 1. A brief overview of the origin of the Iris Dataset
 2. Why is it important for Data Analytics
 3. Python code
+3.1 average.py calculates the average of each column and displays them in one row.
 4. Investigations conducted and findings
 5. Tables and graphics
 6. References